 After those failures, I decided it best to just stick to the AIP diet until I was able to start seeing my doctor regularly for treatments.
 In July (3.5 months in), I moved to the same city as her in Florida.

-The Role of Chinese Medicine and Qigong
+The Role of Chinese Medicine

 Once I moved, I began seeing my doctor twice a week for treatments.
 I also started seeing one of her best friends who is in her final semester of acupuncture school at their clinic.